Dealing with Your Insurer When Your Car Needs Body Repairs

 Regardless of where the appraisal is done, the insurer may offer less than your shop’s estimate and suggest shops that will make the repairs for its price.
 You then have three choices: Take your car to one of the insurer’s shops; leave the car at your shop and pay the difference out of your own pocket; or leave the car at your shop and dispute the insurance company’s offer.

 If there is a dispute, it is very important to understand where your shop and the insurer differ.
 Ask the shop to explain exactly why its estimate is higher; the difference might represent work that doesn’t matter to you.
+For example, the shop may insist that certain required parts must be new, not used as directed by the insurer.
+If safety is not at issue, the fight may not be worth the effort.

 If you can’t live with the insurer’s estimate, and your claim is on your own policy, check the policy for an arbitration provision.
 Arbitration can be time-consuming (meaning you’ll probably have to pay repair costs yourself while arbitration proceeds), but it gives you a good chance to get a fair shake.